riyasingh99/riya.github.io/README.md

 The site content section displays a list of blog posts.
 Each blog post includes an image, author, date, number of comments, title, description, and a button to read more.
-Clicking on the "TITLE in blue" on each blog post redirects the user to the full blog post.
+Clicking on the "TITLE in blue" on each blog post redirects the user to the full blog post. there are some more posts added in the side which also on clicking redirects to the full articles. at the bottom there is a option to navigate between 3 pages namely 1,2,3 which on clicking redirects to the blog pages of 2 categories. also there is a footer containing newsletter, social media icons which on clicking redirects to the respective social media page. there is an upward arrow symbol which on clicking redirects to the top of the current page.
 File Structure
 The repository has the following files and directories: